PikachuPeng111/Pikachu111/README.md

 ## About me
 A student at Carnegie Mellon University

-Research interests: safe, explainable, and trustworthy AI systems.
+Research interests: AI safety and trustworthy AI/ML systems.